-This is the home page for Philosophy 442/542, Phenomenology, which was taught in the Spring semester of 2017 by Professor Ron McClamrock of the University at Albany Department of Philosophy.
-There is a a rough course syllabus here.
+This is the home page for Philosophy 442/542, Phenomenology, which is being taught in the Spring semester of 2019 by Professor Ron McClamrock of the University at Albany Department of Philosophy.
+There is a a preliminary course syllabus here.

 If you have questions about the site or the course, please e-mail me at rmcclamrock at albany dot edu.

 Course Description: This course examines the historical and conceptual development of phenomenology in the 20th century, starting with Husserl’s “presuppositionless and purely descriptive science of the structures of consciousness”, and including works by Sartre, Heidegger, and Merleau-Ponty.
 We’ll emphasize (a) the idea of a presuppositionless account of consciousness; (b) the motivations for and nature of the “existential turn”, and (c) connections between phenomenology and both analytic philosophy and scientific psychology.